perceivelab/MS-SAM-LESS/README.md

 ### 📂 Repository details

-This repo relies on the [AutoSAM Framework](https://github.com/talshaharabany/AutoSAM) which has been modified to include the features described in the **MS-SAM-LESS** paper.
+This repo relies on the [AutoSAM Framework](https://github.com/talshaharabany/AutoSAM) which has been modified to include the features described in the **MS-SAMLess** paper.

 # 💪 Training